visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

        * Period tolerance - when an integral curve punctures the plane, the period must be within the tolerance value.

-Maximum Number of steps
-   Because of the possibility for very long integration times, integration limits must be utilized.

-Puncture Plane
-    The typical puncture plane is the poloidal plane but in some cases seeing the punctures in the toroidal plane may be useful.
+.. warning:

-Note: when selecting “Toroidal” the “Analysis” must also be set to “Punctures only” as there is currently no analysis in the toroidal plane.
-See below.
+    When selecting “Toroidal” the “Analysis” must also be set to “Punctures only” as there is currently no analysis in the toroidal plane.

 Analysis
 ^^^^^^^^

-Analysis Type
-"""""""""""""

-The user may turn the analysis on or off.
-Options are:
+The user may adjust settings for how Poincaré analysis is to be done.
+Some options include:

 None - Puncture only
     This will result in constructing a traditional Poincaré plot using only points.

 Full
-    This will analyze each fieldline’s geometry and attempt to reconstruct the cross sectional profile of the surface which the fieldline lies on.
+    This will analyze each curves' geometry and attempt to reconstruct the cross sectional profile of the surface which the curve lies on.
     Further, the analysis attempts to identify the topology of the surface.

 Maximum toroidal winding